Bartosz Kapustka

-Bartosz Kapustka (born 23 December 1996) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Legia Warsaw and the Poland national team.
+Bartosz Kapustka (born 23 December 1996) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Legia Warsaw, which he captains, and the Poland national team.

 Club career

 Cracovia

 In October 2012, he started his career after being promoted to Cracovia first team squad.

 Leicester City

 Kapustka was signed by Premier League club Leicester City for a reported £7.5m in August 2016, signing a five-year contract.
 He cited manager Claudio Ranieri as his motivation for joining the club.
 Ranieri admitted he was unsure when Kapustka "will be ready to play in the Premier League".
 Having already played for the Leicester Under-23s, a loan move was not possible due to FIFA rules prohibiting a player from appearing for three clubs in one season.

 Kapustka finally made his senior debut for Leicester in a 2–1 FA Cup third-round win at Everton on 7 January 2017, coming on as an 84th-minute substitute for Marc Albrighton.
 He made his full debut in a 3–1 FA Cup fourth-round replay win over Derby County on 8 February 2017, playing in a central attacking role behind striker Ahmed Musa.
 Kapustka made 47 touches and two interceptions before he was replaced by Riyad Mahrez in the 81st minute.